 Plenty of rough stuff to ride with a real wild feel to the road.
 After exploring the mountains, head into Tbilisi to let off some steam in the quirky capital.

 Mid-Coastal & Highland region

-Gorgeous smooth coastal roads, cheap food and the opportunity to head into the mountains – what more could you want?
+Gorgeous smooth coastal roads, cheap food and the opportunity to head into the mountains – what more could you want on a cycle tour?

-Colombia in this part has got incredible network of quiet dirt roads.
+Colombia in this part has got incredible network of quiet dirt roads for some great bicycle touring.
 The most beautiful is the road between Ibagué and Salento – next to the tallest palms in the world.

 TEMBR dirt version